Building Content Marketing Strategy – 10 Steps

 The new buying process

 The way customers buy today is very different from how they made purchase decisions 15 years ago, of course.
 The most important difference is that today customers do most of their buying research on their own, with many sources of information, often in real time.
-By the time a customer reaches out so a sales person their purchase decision is almost 60% complete, often having already made their mind about what they will buy.
+According to Harvard Business Review, by the time a customer reaches out so a sales person their purchase decision is almost 60% complete, often having already made their mind about what they will buy.

 If you were interested in buying a car 15 years ago, you most probably walked into a dealership to learn about the car from the sales person, get a few brochures and take a test drive.
 Today you probably visit a few car review sites, like Edmunds.com or MSN Autos, check safety and reliability ratings, look at resale value in KBB.com, and then ask a few friends on Facebook.
 B2B customers today use an average of 7.6 sources through the purchase funnel according to Peter Burris from Forrester. (how’s that for an attribution challenge)